J2K-Codec ™

 Here are some J2K-Codec features:

-• Simple yet powerful API with C++ wrapper classes
+• Simple yet powerful API with C++ wrapper.

 5. It's not unreasonably expensive.

-J2K-Codec's $49 seems like the lowest price on the market for a commercial JPEG2000 decoder (notify us, please, if this is not correct).
+J2K-Codec's has one of the lowest prices on the market for a commercial JPEG2000 decoder.

-For this price you'll get both Dynamic-Linked Library and ActiveX control; detailed and easy-to-read documentation; several samples in C, C++, C#, VisualBasic, VB.NET and Delphi; and a collection of test images.
+You'll get detailed and easy-to-read documentation, several samples in C++, C#, VB.NET and other languages, and a collection of test images.
 There are no royalty fees.
-And you can use J2K-Codec in as many of your own projects as you want.
+You can use J2K-Codec in as many of your own projects as you want.

 6. It has a demo version.

 You do not need to buy something you haven't tried.
 In the case of J2K-Codec, you won't buy marketing department promises; you will buy the same real product you have already tried to use, because J2K-Codec has a fully functional demo version.
 You buy only after you see that it suits you, not before.
-If something isn't good for you—then you lose nothing, you just leave and start looking for another vendor. :-)
+If something isn't good for you – then you lose nothing, you just leave and start looking for another library :-)

 Download the demo version of J2K-Codec, please, and see if it suits your needs.
-You can also visit our More info and Links pages for more information about J2K-Codec, JPEG2000 and related products.
+You can also visit our More Info and Links sections for more information about J2K-Codec, JPEG2000 and related products.